 Avoid low-lying areas.
 Seek shelter in the highest areas possible.

 Develop an evacuation plan for your family.
-Designate a place where your family will meet after an evacuation order is issued and make sure you have a reservation is made before NCDOT decides to stop ferry transportation.
+Designate a place where your family will meet after an evacuation order is issued and make sure and make sure you are prepared to leave quickly should the US Coast Guard close the river to commercial traffic including the Bald Head Island Ferry.

 Step 4 – Protect Your Property from the Hazard